About This Project

 Irina Kopyeva is a rising sophomore studying Chemical Engineering with a life science concentration at the University of Michigan.
 For the past few summers she has worked in a colorectal cancer lab at the Cleveland Clinic, and also at the Weizmann Institute in Rehovot, Israel.
 Currently, along with MSBT, she is working in the Lahann Lab at UM with biomimetic polymers.

 Alex Girgis, a rising junior from Grand Rapids, is majoring in Biomedical Engineering with a biochemical concentration.
 Ultimately he will pursue a career in medicine.
 He currently conducts research in the Department of Surgery studying Pancreatic Cancer Immunotherapy under Timothy Frankel.

-Aaron Renberg is an enthusiastic rising senior.
+Aaron Renberg is an enthusiastic masters student.
 He has previous research experience interning at the National Institutes of Health in Bethesda, MD and at Children’s National Medical Center’s genetic medicine department in Washington, D.C.
-In addition to MSBT, he is currently working on his honors thesis as an Honors Summer Fellow in the Soleimanpour lab at the Brehm Center for Diabetes Research at U of M. When a micropipet isn’t in his hand, it's usually replaced by a hockey stick or a fencing foil.
+He published an Honors Thesis based on his work in the Soleimanpour lab at the Brehm Center for Diabetes Research at U of M. When a micropipet isn’t in his hand, it's usually replaced by a hockey stick.

 Nick Emery is a student at the University of Michigan studying Cell and Molecular Biology and Biomedical Engineering.
 Working towards cheaper, easier detection of protein biomarkers to improve disease diagnostics in developing countries and resource scarce settings.
 Also working in the lab of Dr. Allen Liu in the Department of Biomedical Engineering at University of Michigan.